ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The RS MUST verify the validity of the access token as defined in {{Section 5.10.1 of RFC9200}}, with the following additions.

-* The RS MUST check that the claims 'salt_input', 'context_id', and 'cnf' are included in the access token.
+* The RS checks that the claims 'context_id', 'salt_input', and 'cnf' are included in the access token.

+  If any of these claims are missing or malformed, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).

+  Otherwise, the RS retrieves:

-* The RS considers: the content of the 'context_id' claim as the GID of the OSCORE group; the content of the 'salt_input' claim as the Sender ID that the client has in the group; and the inner confirmation value of the 'cnf' claim as the authentication credential that the client uses in the group.
+  - GID\* as the GID of the OSCORE group, specified in the 'context_id' claim.

+  - SID\* as the Sender ID that the client has in the group, specified in the 'salt_input' claim.

-   The RS MUST check whether it already stores the authentication credential specified in the inner confirmation value of the 'cnf' claim as associated with the pair (GID, Sender ID) above.
+  - AUTH_CRED_C\* as the authentication credential that the client uses in the group, specified in the inner confirmation value of the 'cnf' claim.

+* The RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.

+  - The RS is a member of the group G.
+  - The group G has GID\* as current GID.
+  - The audience targeted by the access token is consistent with using the group G for accessing protected resources hosted by the RS.

+  If no such group is found, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).

-   If this is not the case, the RS MUST request the client's authentication credential to the Group Manager of the OSCORE group as described in {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}, specifying the client's Sender ID in the OSCORE group, i.e., the value of the 'salt_input' claim.
-Then, the RS performs the following actions.
+  Otherwise, for each of the N >= 1 groups G in the set GROUPS, the RS MUST request to the corresponding Group Manager the authentication credential that the client uses in G, specifying SID\* in the request sent to the Group Manager (see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).

-     - The RS MUST check whether the client's authentication credential retrieved from the Group Manager matches the one retrieved from the inner confirmation value of the 'cnf' claim of the access token.
+  When receiving a successful response from each of the Group Managers, the RS MUST check whether the client's authentication credential AUTH_CRED_C retrieved from the Group Manager is equal to AUTH_CRED_C\* retrieved from the access token.

-     - The RS MUST check whether the client's Sender ID provided by the Group Manager together with the client's authentication credential matches the one retrieved from the 'salt_input' claim of the access token.

-If any of the checks above fails, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+  If any of the following conditions hold, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 5.03 (Service Unavailable).

+  * None or more than one of the Group Managers provide the RS with a successful response where the conveyed AUTH_CRED_C is equal to AUTH_CRED_C\*.

+  * After having performed a maximum, pre-configured amount of attempts, or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.

+  That is, the process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
+This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID\* as current GID; and the client uses SID\* as Sender ID in the group.
+In turn, this will ensure that the RS can bound the access token to such single OSCORE group G\*.

-If the access token is valid and further checks on its content are successful, the RS associates the authorization information from the access token with the Group OSCORE Security Context.
+If the operations above are successful, the access token is valid, and further checks on its content are successful, the RS associates the authorization information from the access token with the Group OSCORE Security Context of the OSCORE group G\*.

-In particular, the RS associates the authorization information from the access token with the triple (GID, SaltInput, AuthCred), where GID is the Group Identifier of the OSCORE group, while SaltInput and AuthCred are the Sender ID and the authentication credential that the client uses in that OSCORE group, respectively.
+In particular, the RS associates the authorization information from the access token with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where GID is the Group Identifier of G\* (i.e.,  GID\*), SaltInput is the Sender ID that the client uses in G\* (i.e., SID\*), AuthCred is the authentication credential that the client uses in G\* (i.e., AUTH_CRED_C\*), and AuthCredGM is the authentication credential of the Group Manager of G\* (see {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}).

-The RS MUST keep this association up-to-date over time, as the triple (GID, SaltInput, AuthCred) associated with the access token might change.
+The RS MUST keep this association up-to-date over time, as the quartet (GID, SaltInput, AuthCred, AuthCredGM) associated with the access token might change.
 In particular:

-* If the OSCORE group is rekeyed (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), the Group Identifier also changes in the group, and the new one replaces the current 'GID' value in the triple (GID, SaltInput, AuthCred).
+* If the OSCORE group is rekeyed (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), the Group Identifier also changes in the group, and the new one replaces the current 'GID' value in the quartet (GID, SaltInput, AuthCred, AuthCredGM).

-* If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the triple (GID, SaltInput, AuthCred).
+* If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the quartet (GID, SaltInput, AuthCred, AuthCredGM).

+* If the Group Manager of the OSCORE group changes its authentication credential, the new authentication credential of the Group Manager replaces the current 'AuthCredGM' value in the quartet (GID, SaltInput, AuthCred, AuthCredGM).

+  In order to obtain the latest authentication credential of the Group Manager, the RS can re-join the group (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}) or send a dedicated request to the Group Manager (see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).

 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.